 The names of the products and services are determined either by the Trademark Office of Australia (IP Australia) or by the WIPO (World Intellectual Property Organization).
 The main list of acceptable terms is the Nice classification, but each country might have its variations.

-In Australia, custom (non-standard) items are allowed, but there will be an extra fee of 150 AUD per class.
+In Australia trademark system, custom (non-standard) items are allowed, but there will be an extra fee of 150 AUD per class.
 We will help you to choose standard items that will be accepted by the IP Australia.
 This means that you can use something like "beverages made from algae seaweed" when describing your product.
 It might be advised in some cases.

 If you already have a trademark anywhere, you can send us the details and we might be able to use the same list of goods.
 In any case, we will check if the products are acceptable and help you create a description according to the local standards.